Discover more from Alex Ewerlöf Notes

 OK, enough about Datadog.
 It’s starting to sound like a sponsored post 😄

-My first point of contact was the sales executive who referred me to the talent acquisition.
+My first point of contact was with the sales executive who referred me to their talent acquisition.
 The recruitment team were friendly, quick and the process was one of the best I had seen.
 In less than 1 week from the application, I went through the phone screening and tech screening.

 Then I met my to-be team lead for a technical interview.
-Very nice young engineer based in New York.
+Nice young engineer based in New York.
 He talked about the challenges they are facing and all of it sounded good.
 Their dd-trace relied on monkey-patching the Node.js API so I talked a bit about my ideas for improvement.
 Then he asked my opinion about working with the Node.js core team to introduce performance hooks that would allow APM (application performance monitoring) and enable OpenTelemetry integration in ES6.

 I got to meet Alison who scheduled me with Marcus (this is not your average Marcus, he’s one of the founders of the company that developed the JRockit).
 He too knew a lot about performance and hinted on a new project (at the time) that would dramatically improve performance monitoring at the JVM level.

-Unfortunately they wanted a JVM pro (or someone who is at least interested to become one) but I kissed Java goodbye when Oracle bought Sun and had no intention to go back.
+Unfortunately, they wanted a JVM pro (or someone who is at least interested to become one) but I kissed Java goodbye when Oracle bought Sun and had no intention to go back.
 I was deemed unfit for that position too.